Krill Oil vs Fish Oil – Which is Superior?

 One advantage of krill oil over fish oil is that it contains phospholipids, which are more easily absorbed by the body than the triglyceride form of omega-3s found in fish oil.

-If you’re looking for a supplement that may be more easily absorbed by the body and has additional antioxidant benefits, krill oil may be a good choice.
 Some studies suggest that the body may absorb and use the fatty acids in krill oil better than those in fish oil.

 Krill Oil May Contain More Antioxidants